typingtrex/typingtrex/README.md

 - 👋 Hi, I’m @typingtrex
 - 👀 I’m interested in bujo, cooking, baking, and now coding!
-- 🌱 I’m currently learning JS :)
+- 🌱 I’m currently focusing on JS, Postgres, React, CSS, and HTML projects.
 - 💞️ I’m looking to collaborate on possible website projects!
-- 📫 How to reach me: jiyoung.kimster@gmail.com
+- 📫 How to reach me: jiyoung.kimmy@gmail.com

 <!---
 typingtrex/typingtrex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.